Thairo Estrada Player Props: Giants vs. Brewers

-On Friday, Thairo Estrada (.289 on-base percentage in past 10 games, 56 points below season-long percentage) and the San Francisco Giants face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:10 PM ET.
+On Saturday, Thairo Estrada (.289 on-base percentage in past 10 games, 56 points below season-long percentage) and the San Francisco Giants play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Brewers.
+He had a hitless showing in his most recent game (0-for-5) against the Brewers.

 Thairo Estrada Game Info & Props vs. the Brewers